krokrob/packgenlite/README.rst

-WAGON tools, python package and more
+WAGON tools - Python package buiilder
 ========================================

 This package is a meta-package that provide python libs for projects